Sonia García Majarín

-Sonia García Majarín (born 6 December 2002) is a Spanish professional footballer who plays as a defender for Atlético Madrid.
+Sonia García Majarín (born 6 December 2002) is a Spanish professional footballer who plays as a defender for Levante Badalona, on loan from Atlético Madrid.

 Club career

 García Majarín started her career at Atlético Madrid's youth academy.
 She is often known simply by her maternal surname, Majarín.
 On 10 March 2021, she made her first team debut in a Champions League game against Chelsea, coming on as a substitute for Kylie Strom.
 On 17 July, she renewed her contract with Atlético Madrid until 2024 before the club announced that she was going on loan to Alavés, who themselves were recently promoted to the Primera División.